-- Balance transfers with no fee: If you act within 60 days of opening your account, you’ll get 12 months interest-free on any balances you move to this card after paying a 3% fee on the transferred balance.
-What happens on any transfers made after that may be more important, though.
-You’ll pay the regular (still low) APR, but Simmons Bank won’t charge you a balance transfer fee.
+- Balance transfers with no fee: If you transfer a balance within 60 days of opening your account, you’ll get 12 months interest-free on any balances you move to this card after paying a 3% fee or $10 (whichever is greater) on the transferred balance.
+Transfers you make after the intro period get the regular APR but Simmons Bank won’t charge you a balance transfer fee.
 This means you can use a higher-APR card to earn rewards and then transfer your balance to this card to reduce your finance charges.
 (More on this below.)

 A rewards card only makes sense if you can commit to paying off your balance in full each month.
-Not only are the APRs typically higher for rewards cards, but the payouts essentially become moot if you’re racking up finance charges as fast as points.
+Rewards card APRs are typically higher, so you could pay more in interest than what you earn in rewards.

 How to Get the Most Out of This Card

-Pairing this card with a rewards card that doesn’t charge an annual fee may be worthwhile if you only run a balance occasionally or just on certain types of expenses.
-Maybe you need a few months to catch up after the holidays, or you only carry a balance on less regular expenses like car repairs and medical bills.
+Pairing this card with a rewards card that doesn’t charge an annual fee may be worthwhile if you carry a balance occasionally (holiday shopping, for example) or just on certain types of expenses like car repairs or medical bills.

-Only try this strategy if having a rewards card won’t tempt you to spend more than you normally would, and if you know you can be vigilant about transferring your balances from the rewards card to the Simmons card whenever you have to carry a balance.
+Only try the balance-transfer strategy if having a rewards card won’t tempt you to spend more than you normally would, and if you know you can be vigilant about transferring your balances from the rewards card to the Simmons card whenever you have to carry a balance.

-If you carry a balance more than occasionally, your best bet is to focus on reducing your debt.
-Transfer your high-interest debt to this card during the first 60 days you have the account so you can get the 0% APR deal for 12 months.
-(Keep in mind you’ll have a 3% transfer fee.)
-Or check out other cards with 0% APR balance transfer deals.
+If you carry a balance more often than not, your best bet is to focus on reducing your debt.
+Transfer your high-interest debt to this card during the first 60 days you have the account so you can get 0% APR for 12 months.
+Keep in mind you’ll have a 3% transfer fee.

 Simmons Visa Card’s Excellent Perks